 We have commercial property insurance policies for our properties covering catastrophic losses, including windstorm damage, up to a \$1 billion policy limit, subject to a per occurrence/per location deductible of \$2.5 million as of June 1, 2020.
 Losses resulting from named windstorms are subject to deductibles between 3% and 5% of the total insurable value of the property.
 In addition, we have commercial property insurance policies covering catastrophic losses resulting from earthquake and flood damage, each subject to aggregated loss limits (as opposed to per occurrence losses).
-Commercially insured earthquake coverage for our facilities is subject to various deductibles and limitations including: (i) \$200 million limitation for our facilities located in Nevada; (ii) \$150 million limitation for our facilities located in California; (iii) \$100 million limitation for our facilities located in Puerto Rico, and; (v) \$250 million limitation for many of our facilities located in other states.
+Commercially insured earthquake coverage for our facilities is subject to various deductibles and limitations including: (i) \$150 million limitation for our facilities located in California; (ii) \$40 million limitation for our facilities located in Puerto Rico, and; (iv) \$250 million limitation for many of our facilities located in other states.
 Our commercially insured flood coverage has a limit of \$100 million annually.
 There is also a \$10 million sublimit for one of our facilities located in Houston, Texas, and a \$1 million sublimit for our facilities located in Puerto Rico.
 Property insurance for our behavioral health facilities located in the U.K. are provided on an all risk basis up to a £1.5 billion policy limit, with coverage caps per location, that includes coverage for real and personal property as well as business interruption losses.